-Optimizing a Business and Domain Name
+Optimizing a Business Domain Name for Google Rankings

-If you choose the correct business and domain name in the first place it makes the whole optimization process so much easier.
+If you choose the correct business name and business domain name in the first place it makes the whole search engine optimization process so much easier.

 As you’ll discover later links to a web site are very important, in fact essential for high search engine positioning.
-The text associated with those links (called anchor text) is one of the most important SEO factors to get right when it comes to optimizing a site.
+The text associated with those links called anchor text is one of the most important SEO factors to get right when it comes to optimizing a site.

 Branding vs. Search Engine Optimization